tbrowder/Number-More/README.md

 named parameters to have results in lower-case (`:$LC`) for bases between 11 and 36 and add appropriate prefixes to transformed numbers (`:$prefix`) in bases 2 (binary), 8 (octal), and 16 (hecadecimal).
-Note that requested prefixes will take up two characters in a requested length.
-There is also an option (`:$suffix`) to add the appropriate base suffix to any number, the result of which will look like this:
+Note that requested prefixes will take two characters in a requested length.
+There is also an option (`:$suffix`) to add the appropriate base suffix to any number, the result of which will look like this (the number itself with the base shown as a trailing subscript in smaller characters):

-    '2Zz3_base-62'

-The suffix overrides any requested prefix.
+    '2Zz3' ~ '62'

+Attempting to use both a length and a prefix and suffix provides any padding to the left side of the number as leading zeroes.

+Any length requested that is too short for the number of characters plus any prefix will be silently handled properly by default.
-The user can also set an environment variable to set the reponse to situations where the transformed length is greater than the requested
+However, the user can set an environment variable to the desired reponse to situations where the transformed length is greater than the requested
 length: (1) ignore and provide the required length (the default), (2) warn of the increased length but provide it, and (3) throw an